 James left out a happy sigh, finding himself fully able to temporarily forget about the strange dream.
 “I love you, Norah.”

-The following day James wrapped up his business at the office before his lunch break.
-He and his father had agreed to get lunch together the following day and that he would come by Harry's office when James was available.
+The following day, James wrapped up his business at the office before his lunch break.
+He and his father had agreed to get lunch together, and James would swing by Harry's office when James was available.
 He aligned the last stack of papers on his desk before slipping his jacket on and locking his office.
 He took the elevator down to the Auror Department and greeted those he knew as he passed them.
 He waved to Ron through the open door to his office where he sat in his chair, and then he knocked on the door to his father's office before letting himself in.

 Harry was sitting at his desk, holding his head in his hands and talking in a distressed fashion.
 Another Auror stood by on the other side of the desk with his arms folded across his chest.